JupiterOne/.github/.github/actions/version_artifact/README.md

-# Version Docker
+# Version Artifact

-This [composite action](./action.yml) is responsible for versioning docker, as in non-npm, packages.
+This [composite action](./action.yml) is responsible for versioning artifacts.
+This does does not include non-npm packages as they have their own version and release flow.
 This action will create a new commit with the updated version and push it back to the main branch.
 It will also create a new tag, release, and update the changelog.